-Read our Payroll giving (IR617) guide for more information.
+Read our Payroll giving - IR617 guide for more information.

-To see a full list of approved donee organisations go to www.ird.govt.nz (search keywords: donee organisations).
+To see a full list of approved donee organisations go to ird. govt.nz/donee

 For more information on electronic filing, see page 15.

 Fringe benefit tax (FBT)

 FBT is a tax on benefits or perks that employees receive on top of their salary or wages.
 All employers who provide benefits must pay FBT.